Talon1024/WCPBlenderExporter/README.md

 Getting involved (Development)
 ------------------------------

 If you want to contribute to this project, get the latest development version of the code, and check out the issues page, or the [TODO Document](TODO.md).
+Feel free to fork this repo and do pull requests.

 Projects using Wing Blender
 ---------------------------